 The Clark County Alcohol & Drug Program helps high-risk individuals receive treatment for drug addiction.
 High-risk individuals include pregnant women, intravenous drug users and parents of dependent children.
 Treatment services include assessments, referrals and outpatient treatment.
 The program also assists local youth-prevention programs.

-Educational Service District 112 serves six counties, including Clark County, WA.
+Educational Service District 112 serves six counties, including Clark County.
 Prevention and intervention specialists throughout the district strive to reduce drug abuse among students in public schools.
 They develop student assistance, prevention and intervention programs.
 Specialists can also refer students to treatment and help with aftercare support.

 The Battle Ground Public Schools Drug Prevention Education/Intervention Program provides counseling services for students affected by drug abuse.
 Two intervention specialists and one prevention-education trainer in the district oversee counseling, student support groups and high school smoking-cessation classes.
 Drug prevention classes are provided to elementary school students.

 Smoking tobacco is banned in all indoor public places and work places in Clark County.
 In 2015, Clark County expanded the ordinance to include inhalant delivery systems used to smoke electronic cigarettes.
 The Clark County Public Health Department posts no smoking and no vaping signs in public places throughout the county.

 The Clark-Vancouver Regional Drug Task Force works with community partners to decrease the number of illicit drugs on the street in Clark County.
 The task force investigates drug trafficking organizations and drug dealers in the area.
 It also serves as an educational resource for community organizations.